Free Indicators

 Ron F.

-Weekly Seasonality Indicator on the Emini
+Weekly Seasonality Indicator on Emini Futures

 The weekly seasonality indicator shows the stock market has two major biases each year.
 One up leg starting in late October and running until the end of April the following year.
 Then the down leg starts in early May and continues until late October.